Javad29/pdsnd_github/README.md

 ### Creating an interactive bikeshare-data-analysis tool

-### Based on the data provided by a bikeshare company on three US cities that the company operates in a python code
+### Based on the data provided by a bikeshare company on three US cities that the company operates in, a python code
-for data analysis is developed.
+### for data analysis is developed.
 The code allows the user to analyze the data in an engaging and interactive way

-### Files
+### Files:
 jm-bikeshare.py: Python code for analysis